✓ Updated February 2026

 Taxis

-Yellow taxis are readily available throughout Rio and can be hailed on the street or found at taxi stands.
-They are a reliable option, especially late at night or when ride-sharing apps are experiencing high demand.
+Yellow taxis are readily available throughout the city and can be hailed on the street or found at taxi stands.
+They are a good alternative to ride-sharing if you prefer a traditional service or if apps are not working.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.